-The liability recorded in the balance sheet £395,042k has increased by £46,177k during the year, mainly as a result of changes to the financial assumptions used by the pension fund Actuary.
-The main change relates to the decrease in the discount rate used to discount the future cash flows of the fund and an increase in the assumption of the rate of Consumer Price Index.
+The liability recorded in the balance sheet £407,745k has increased by £58,880k during the year, as a result of changes to the financial assumptions used by the pension fund Actuary, and as a result of a recent judgement by the Court of Appeal, called the McCloud judgement, which will impact on all Public Service Pension Schemes.
+The ruling found that transitional protections to older members constituted unlawful age discrimination.
+Note 42 provides further information.
+The main change in financial assumptions relates to the decrease in the discount rate used to discount the future cash flows of the fund and an increase in the assumption of the rate of Consumer Price Index.
 These assumptions are determined by the Actuary and represent the market conditions at the balance sheet date.
 The Council relies and places assurance on the professional judgement of the Actuary and the assumptions used to calculate the liability.
 Disclosures in Note 42 are in accordance with International Accounting Standard 19 (IAS 19), accounting in full for the pension liability, that is the total projected deficit over the life of the fund.
-IAS 19 has no impact on Council tax levels or housing finance, but the liability does impact on the net worth of the Council as reflected in the balance sheet total of £72,615k (£115,014k as at 31st March 2018).
+IAS 19 has no impact on Council tax levels or housing finance, but the liability does impact on the net worth of the Council as reflected in the balance sheet total of £58,992k (£115,014k as at 31st March 2018).